RiccardoCerberi/rocketSpaceship/README.md

-# A conventional game for convetional people
+# A conventional game for conventional people